← Research Analysts

 Founder and Director of Research — DOTMLPF-P Analysis, Force Design, Battle Doctrine, Advanced Weapons Systems

 David Daniel founded Crucible Insight to address a gap in the defense research market: rigorous, operationally grounded analysis that speaks directly to practitioners rather than the policy establishment.
-His work draws on four decades of engagement with the Department of Defense — specifically the Army and Navy/Marine Corps — and on a management consulting career that includes leadership engagements at IBM and PricewaterhouseCoopers across heavy industry, offshore energy, and defense-adjacent sectors.
+His work draws on four decades of engagement with the Department of Defense – specifically the Army and Navy/Marine Corps.
+While at IBM GBS and at the director level at PricewaterhouseCoopers (PwC), Mr. Daniel led complex management consulting engagements across heavy industry, offshore energy, and defense-adjacent sectors.

 DoD Doctrine and Force Design

-His experience includes direct participation in Army Battle Lab activities — doctrine research and development environments where the Army tests and refines concepts before they enter formal doctrine development channels.
+His experience includes direct participation in Army Battle Lab activities, doctrine research and development environments where the Army tests and refines concepts before they enter formal doctrine development channels.
 Battle Lab work operates at the boundary of warfighting concept and acquisition requirement, a space that demands both analytical rigor and operational credibility.
-Mr. Daniel brings both.

 Navy and Marine Corps Logistics

 Mr. Daniel’s Navy and Marine Corps background concentrates on logistics systems — the supply chain architecture, Naval Supply Systems Command frameworks, and Combat Logistics Force planning disciplines that underpin sustained naval operations.
-His analysis in this domain engages directly with the doctrine published in Naval Doctrine Publication (NDP) 4 (Logistics) and Marine Corps Warfighting Publication (MCWP) 4-11.3, and with the operational reality that contested maritime environments create for those doctrinal frameworks.
+His analysis engages directly with Naval Doctrine Publication (NDP) 4 (Logistics) and Marine Corps Warfighting Publication (MCWP) 4-11.3, and with the operational reality that contested maritime environments create for those doctrinal frameworks.

 Management Consulting and Industrial Operations

-Before founding Crucible Insight, Mr. Daniel held senior consulting positions with IBM Global Business Services and PricewaterhouseCoopers, where he led engagements in offshore oil and gas, steel manufacturing, mineral extraction, and heavy industrial operations.
-This background adds an industrial operations dimension to his defense analysis — systems thinking, process engineering, workforce capacity modeling, and operational continuity planning — that distinguishes Crucible Insight research from organizations staffed exclusively by former military officers or academic theorists.
+Before founding Crucible Insight, Mr. Daniel held senior consulting positions with IBM Global Business Services (GBS) and PricewaterhouseCoopers (PwC), where he led engagements in offshore oil and gas, steel manufacturing, mineral extraction, and heavy industrial operations.
+This background adds an industrial operations dimension to his defense analysis, systems thinking, process engineering, workforce capacity modeling, and operational continuity planning, that distinguishes Crucible Insight from organizations staffed exclusively by former military officers or academic theorists.

 Education